 Spanish Prime Minister Pedro Sanchez also announced that mainland Spain would enter the first phase proper of the transition on May 11.
 Then restaurants and hotels will be allowed to resume business, subject to a maximum of 30% occupancy.

-France announced an array of measures to begin easing a strict lockdown and reignite an economy battered by the coronavirus, with plans to reopen shops starting May 11 one of the first steps toward normalization.
+France announced an array of measures to begin easing a strict lockdown and reignite an economy battered by the coronavirus, with plans to reopen shops starting May 11 as one of the first steps toward normalization.
 Prime Minister Edouard Philippe outlined the measures in a speech to parliament also stating that French restaurants and cafes may be allowed to reopen from June 2.